nickymarino/nickymarino.github.io/_drafts/2019-12-06-advent-of-code-wires.md

 - store wire1 as a dict { (point), dist }
 - iterate over every point in wire2 and check with wire1, rather than storing both

+_These solutions were developed by me and a few colleagues during an Algorithm Special Interest Group meeting hosted by [ChiPy](https://www.chipy.org/).
+If you're in the Chicago area and like Python, I'd recommend checking out their events!_